chenxinstat/chenxinstat.github.io/exp_aame_ts.md

-Here is an example implementations of Auto Adaptive M-Estimation (AAME) for in R, finding the mean and the autoregressive coefficients of a data, and the innovation density, with a heavy-tailed and autocorrelated error.
+Here is an example implementation of Auto Adaptive M-Estimation (AAME) in R, finding the mean of a data and the error density.
+The data could be with a heavy-tailed and/or comtaminated AR(p) error.
+The autoregressive coefficients would be estimated as well.

 The example will have AR(3) error with order p = 3.